andreipfeiffer/manifesto/README.md

 👍 Comments could help in some situations:

 - **Explaining the "why"**
   Sometimes we have to implement **strange or weird code**, **intentionally bad code**, or take some **unorthodox approaches** that are not intuitive, nor self-explanatory.
-In such situations, comments help documenting why such decisions were taken.
+In such situations, comments help to document why such decisions were taken.
 Think of it like a written [Mea culpa](https://en.wikipedia.org/wiki/Mea_culpa).

   If possible, add a [test](#-tests) to ensure it doesn't get unfixed by mistake.